-All properties used primarily for commercial purposes other than those situated in the Timaru Central Business District.
+All properties used primarily for commercial purposes other than those situated in the Timaru Central Business District and excluding properties used primarily for hotel, motel or similar short term or travellers' accommodation purposes.

 Type 4 - Community Services

 All properties used primarily for education, religious and/or community purposes.